Stegmami/LevelDesign_2023/docs/week13.md

 [This week's notes on difficulty and assessment can be found here](https://docs.google.com/document/d/1SUazaQ5Oe_aM-TiMH_Dc01iA0rnZ71wQIMvQle3cvyk/edit?usp=sharing)

 ### Work session
 The remainder of class tonight will be dedicated to working on prototype 3.
-You can do this in-person, or remotely, if you coordinate with your team.

 # Homework